BarronHulver/Quick-Reference/jq-quick-reference.md

 * Recursive Descent: ..
   * Descends through the structure producing every value
    ```
-      jq '.. | .first_name?' data5.json # produces a list of first names (not a very good example)
+      jq '..' data5.json
       jq 'path(..)' data5.json # may be helpful in seeing the path
+      jq '.. | .first_name?' data5.json # outputs a list of first names (not a very good example because the output has some null values)
+      jq '.. | if (.first_name?) then .first_name else empty end' data5.json # outputs a list of first names
+      jq 'map(.. | if (.first_name?) then .first_name else empty end)' data5.json # outputs an array of first names
+      jq 'map(.. | if (.first_name?) then .first_name, .last_name else empty end)' data5.json # outputs an array of first and last names
+      jq 'map(.. | if (.first_name?) then {fname: .first_name, lname: .last_name} else empty end)' data5.json # outputs an array of objects where each object contains the first and last name
    ```
 * Some built-in operators and functions
   * +, -, *, /, and %